 POHRPC Research Fellows

-Brickhouse also serves as the chair of the Virginia Oral Health Coalition a non-profit committed to bringing excellent oral health to all Virginians through policy change, public awareness and innovative new programs.
+Brickhouse also serves on the board of the Virginia Oral Health Coalition a nonprofit committed to bringing excellent oral health to all Virginians through policy change, public awareness and innovative new programs.
 She is a consultant to the Virginia Division of Dental Health’s Bright Smiles Program and a member of the Department of Medical Assistance Services (DMAS) Dental Advisory Committee for the Smiles for Children program.

-Brickhouse has two daughters Cara Lee (6) and May Belle (5), and enjoys jogging, Nebraska football, VCU basketball, and fishing with her husband Todd.
+Brickhouse has two daughters, Cara Lee and May Belle, and enjoys running, Nebraska football, VCU basketball, fishing and sailing with her husband, Todd.

 Chi is an assistant professor of Oral Health Sciences and adjunct assistant professor of Pediatric Dentistry at the University of Washington School of Dentistry.
 He also has an adjunct appointment in the Department of Health Services (School of Public Health).
 Chi is dual-board-certified in pediatric dentistry and dental public health.
 He completed an AB degree in government and Asian studies (Cornell, 2000), a D.D.S. degree (Washington, 2006), residencies in pediatric dentistry and dental public health (Iowa, 2009), and a Ph.D. in health services research (Iowa, 2009).